ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 * Setup the mounted volumes defined in our docker-compose file.
 * Start the spring boot application in the container.

-All these steps are done automatically for us by the greengrass agent running on our RPI device.
+All these steps get done automatically for us by the greengrass agent running on our RPI device.
 As you can see this CICD pipeline makes it incredibly easy for us to deploy new software to our RPI device.

 ## Frontend web application